Courtesy Northwest Trek Wildlife Park

-Key highlights of a trip this summer include three bison calves and three bighorn sheep lambs, which were born to Northwest Trek's resident animals in late spring this year and are growing quickly into teenagers.
-They are with their herds, roaming the park's hundreds of acres, and can be viewed from the tram tour.
-Animals include bison, elk, bighorn sheep and mountain goats (roamiing freely); and grizzly bears, bobcats, wolves and eagles (in naturalistic exhibits).
+Key highlights of a trip this summer include American bison calves born to Northwest Trek's resident animals in late spring and growing quickly.
+They are with their herd, roaming the park's hundreds of acres, and can be viewed from the tram tour.
+Animals include bison, elk, bighorn sheep and mountain goats (roaming freely); and grizzly bears, bobcats, wolves and eagles (in naturalistic exhibits).

 In addition to riding the park’s tram, visitors can walk forested paths to view American black bears, a grizzly bear, Canada lynx, gray wolves, red foxes, beavers, a river otter and other animals.

 Northwest Trek exists because of the generosity of Doc and Connie Hellyer, who donated the land to Metro Parks Tacoma with the goal of preserving a home for animals and teaching visitors to love nature.
-The park opened on July 17, 1975, and a three-day 40th birthday celebration is taking place Friday–Sunday, July 17–19.
-Visitors will get to watch animals enjoying birthday-themed enrichments such as specially prepared cake and treats, and there will be photo ops with Footloose the Moose, and other fun.
+The park opened on July 17, 1975.

 Our family thinks Northwest Trek warrants a visit any day, especially if you have kids who love nature or animals or are entertaining guests from out of town.
 We’ve been going to Trek since our boys were small and we’ve learned a few tips and tricks to help you make the most of your visit.